zama-ai/concrete-ml/docs/built-in-models/pandas.md

 ## Example

-The following example uses a `LogisticRegression` model on a simple classification problem.
-A more advanced example can be found in the [KaggleTitanic notebook](ml_examples.md).
+The following example considers a `LogisticRegression` model on a simple classification problem.
+A more advanced example can be found in the [Titanic use case notebook](https://github.com/zama-ai/concrete-ml-internal/tree/main/use_case_examples/titanic/KaggleTitanic.ipynb), which considers a `XGBClassifier`.

 ```python
 import numpy as np